INGEOTEC/EvoMSA/docs/source/index.rst

 EvoMSA is described in `EvoMSA: A Multilingual Evolutionary Approach for Sentiment Analysis <https://ieeexplore.ieee.org/document/8956106>`_, Mario Graff, Sabino Miranda-Jimenez, Eric Sadit Tellez, Daniela Moctezuma.
 Computational Intelligence Magazine, vol 15 no. 1, pp. 76-88, Feb.
 2020.
+In this document, we try to follow as much as possible the notation used in the CIM paper; we believe this can help to grasp as easily as possible EvoMSA's goals.

 Citing
 ======